YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/doc/Template - Getting Started.md

 - [ ] Has clear steps for installation.
 - [ ] Dependencies are made clear.
 - [ ] Directs the user to the How-to Examples section.
+- [ ] Added images and icons so those who familiar with a different language can still follow
+- [ ] Added videos
+- [ ] Code is presentated so that it can be copy and pasted
+- [ ] Shows how to get quick resutls
+- [ ] List of system requirements listed
+- [ ] Tells How to
+	  [ ] Install Tools and Dependencies
+	  [ ] Run basic analysis with the Tool/App
+	  [ ] Obtain quick result

 ---